 We will then issue you – via email or post – a unique Budgetplan displaying all the anticipated fees and outlays involved in your sale and a detailed Pre-Sale Appraisal Report which goes into more depth about local market conditions and the various marketing services that we offer.

-Unlike some Firms, who charge their legal fees upfront we do not charge any legal fees until the date of entry so there is every incentive for us to take a pro-active approach to selling your property.
-The up-front marketing fee required upfront is to cover costs of your marketing which are payable to third parties.
+Unlike some Firms, who charge their legal fees and outlays upfront we do not charge any legal fees until the date of entry so there is every incentive for us to take a pro-active approach to selling your property.

 2. Property Administration

-Once your upfront marketing fees have been paid, you will be assigned an office based Property Sales Administrator who works behind the scenes to get your property ready for the market.
+Once you have instructed Neilsons, you will be assigned an experienced office based Property Sales Administrator who works behind the scenes to get your property ready for the market.
 This includes ordering the marketing material as instructed by you and sending you over drafts of the sales brochure and Home Report prior to going live on the market.

-It usually takes between 5 and 7 working days to get your property live on the market, though we strive to work to your time frame and our turnaround time rates are impressive.
+It takes us as little as 3 working days to get your property live on the market, our turnaround time rates are impressive.
 The faster you can get back to us and approve the drafts, the faster we can get the property live on the market.

 3. Property Marketing